Esser50K/TwitterFortune/README.md

 You can pass your secrets as environment variables to your docker container.

 You can also use the `OFFENSIVE` environment key to use `fortune` in offensive mode.
 USE AT OWN DISCRETION.
+Video of what happens when you use it can be found [here](https://www.youtube.com/watch?v=5nnVj1i3Si4)

 Complete example: